 In 2010, we continued our support with an additional $250,000 to support measles immunization and disease surveillance activities in Nigeria during early 2011.
 More than 28 million children were vaccinated during the measles campaigns in Nigeria, achieving a national coverage level of 99 percent of the target population.
 Merck’s support enabled the timely notification and investigation of suspected measles cases and outbreaks in the country.
 Following the immunization campaigns and investigation of outbreaks, the scale of measles outbreaks decreased significantly—by 75 percent.

-In 2011, Merck provided $300,000 to strengthen measles surveillance and routine immunization efforts in India, thereby helping to support campaigns in 2012 that aim to vaccinate more than 122 million children.
+In 2011, Merck provided $300,000 to strengthen measles surveillance and routine immunization efforts in India.
+In 2011 and 2012, more than 81 million children were vaccinated through multiple measles “catch-up” campaigns in India.